wso2/docs-choreo-dev/en/docs/references/ballerina-expression-syntax.md

     ###### Example:

-    To divide an integer variable `totalNumberOfStudents` from integer literal `5` and store it in an integer variable `numberOfStudentsPerClass`, you can use the following expression:
+    To divide an integer variable `totalNumberOfStudents` from integer literal `5`, you can use the following expression:

     ```ballerina
     totalNumberOfStudents / 5;
     ```

 - Multiplication